kiancn/CallbackMethod/README.md

     ImportantClass executingObject = new ImportantClass();

+You then declare a MeRef with appropriate signature ()
     MeRef<Integer,String> reference = new MeRef<>(executingObject,
                                                    "methodName",
                                                    new Class[]{int.class});

+Now, if method was to take this MeRef as a parameter type, it'd migth look exactly like this:
+    void someMethod(MeRef<Integer,String> aMethodToProcess){ ... content ... }

-You can then pass it around like the reference it is,
+You can then pass it the reference like so,

     someMethod(reference);

-and access the method by typing:
+and access the passed method : (like this in this case, there are a few run..()-methods)

     reference.run( 42 );